-- 4. Change the New Point label name to SHINY3 - 5.
-Press the OK button.
+4. Change the New Point label name to SHINY3

+5. Press the OK button.
 The new vector point should appear.

+new point (1000) has been added.
 Make a vector point from the two points on the white plate by label by doing the following:

-1. Select the Vector command by either right-clicking and selecting

-Vector from the pop-up menu, or by pressing the $\overset{[v]}{\bigsqcup}$ key.
+Select the Vector command by either right-clicking and selecting Vector from the pop-up menu, or by pressing the V key.